Classic-Fortress/server-qwprogs/README.md

 New features
 ------
-* Option to adjust conussion effect time. `localinfo cusstime`.
-Default is 750.
+* Option to adjust conussion grenade effect time in seconds. `localinfo cussgrentime`.
 * Option to fully restock player on cap. `localinfo stock_on_cap on`.
 * Option for packs to fully restock health and armour of player. `localinfo stockfull on`.
 * Automatic server-side mvd recording of clan matches.
 Requires `localinfo serverdemo on`.